destel/rill/README.md

 - For a multi-stage pipeline, everything must be manually managed at each stage, causing complexity to grow non-linearly
 - Features like batching or ordered fan-in require even more complex orchestration and synchronization

-The list can be continued.
-And while tools like channels, ErrGroups or semaphores are powerful on their own, combining them into a more complex logic, can lead to code with lots of boilerplate that's difficult to write, read, and maintain.
+These increasing levels of complexity introduce several challenges.
+While tools like channels, ErrGroups or semaphores are powerful on their own, combining them into a more complex logic, can lead to code with lots of boilerplate that's difficult to write, read, and maintain.

 Rill was born out of the desire to remove code duplication and to encapsulate all this complexity in a library with a simple, composable, and expressive API.
 The introduction of generics in Go 1.18 opened the door to creating functional-style operations on channels, providing a natural way to achieve this goal.